PhD Thesis - Multi-Model Semi-Supervised Learning for Personalisation

-PhD Thesis - Using unlabelled data to improve classification accuracy
+Using unlabelled data to improve machine-learning model prediction accuracy

 Nowadays, the applications and systems generate large amounts of unlabelled data which by itself carry no information.
 For example, wearable and environmental sensors continuously sense and measure the respective data, speech while talking to the mobile assistants (Siri, Google assistant, Alexa, etc.) is sensed, large amount of new content on websites is generated daily, etc. Labelling such large amounts of data is very labour intensive and expensive.
 Even though the idea and need for automatic labelling arose decades ago (Scudder 1965, Vapnik and Chervonenkis 1974), this area is still not mature enough to be generally applied.

 Semi-supervised learning is a technique that aims at utilising a small set of labelled data to automatically label the unlabelled data.
 The topic is very popular due to the mentioned fact that in all domains there are cases where large amount of unlabelled data is generated and the need for labelling it exists.
 There are several approaches to tackle the task but they are either limited to offline labelling or the selection process is implemented with empirical risk minimisation approach, which means that only the most confident predictions are included in retraining and consequently do not contribute effectively to the solution.